pa7x1/ethereum-issuance/README2.md

 the cost associated with their duties, which would be very problematic.

 Fortunately, this does not need to be the case!
-The trick is to leave the rewards associated with those duties as a positive source of income for a validator and introduce a new negative term charged per epoch.
+The trick is to leave the rewards associated with those duties as a positive source of income for a validator and introduce a new negative term charged per epoch that scales with the stake.

 Concretely, the issuance curve needs to have 2 components in this approach.
 The issuance reward, $i_r$, is a positive term, and the issuance burn, $i_b$, implements the negative term:

 $i(s) = R i_r(s) -  B i_b(s)$

-By tweaking the analytic form of the 2 terms we can ensure that $i_b(s)$ overpowers $i_r(s)$ such that we can implement stake capping.
+By tweaking the analytic form of the 2 terms we can ensure that $i_b(s)$ overpowers $i_r(s)$ at a sufficiently high stake, effectively implementing stake capping.

 By tweaking the ratio between the pre-factors of each term we can set the stake cap wherever we may need it.
 And by applying a global factor to both we can set the desired yield at a particular stake rate.
 The following curve has been tweaked to have the following properties:

 - The reward term has the same analytic form as today, $i_r(s) \sim \sqrt{s}$.
+- The burn has a quadratic form, $i_b(s) \sim s^2$.
 - Stake Capping at 50M ETH, slightly before 50% stake rate.
 - Yield at 25% stake rate fixed at 3%.
 Same as today's current curve at 25 %.